flizzak/DataScience/README.md

 Learn data science in Python, from data manipulation to machine learning.
 This track provides the skills needed to succeed as a data scientist!

-1. Intermediate Python.
+1. Intermediate Python. -- Completed
-2. Data Manipulation with Pandas.
+2. Data Manipulation with Pandas. -- Completed
 3. Joining data with Pandas.
 4. Introduction to Statistics in Python.
 5. Introduction to Data Visualization with Matplotlib.